echoprotocol/echowiki/tutorials/erc20/contract-compilation.md

 One way to get these artifacts is to use [https://remix.ethereum.org/](https://remix.ethereum.org/).

-Please note that at the moment Echo supports the Solidity version not higher than `0.4.23`, therefore, when compiling a contract, a version not higher than this should be chosen.
+Please note that at the moment Echo supports the Solidity version `<= 0.4.23`, therefore, when compiling a contract, solc version `<= 0.4.23` should be chosen.
 The result of the compilation is as follows:

 {% tabs %}